mozilla/node-firefox-connect/README.md

-# fxos-start
+# node-firefox-connect

-Start a FirefoxOS simulator if no simulator is running, and connects to it
+Connects to a Firefox OS Simulator

+This is part of the [node-firefox](https://github.com/mozilla/node-firefox) project.

 ## Install